HITESHSHARMA1175/Student-Management-System-Java/README.md

 StudentManagementSystem.java
 Contains menu, logic, and CRUD functionality

-🎯 Learning Outcomes
+🎯 Learning Outcomes:

 By building this project, you learn:
 How to take input from the user
 How to store and manage dynamic records
 How to perform CRUD operations
 How to structure real-world Java applications

 🤝 Author

-Your HITESH SHARMA
+HITESH SHARMA
 Student | Java Developer
 Feel free to contribute or suggest improvements!